ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | 8,000 - 9,999    | 500 - 48,000  |
 | 10,000 - 16,000  | 1,000- 48,000 |
 {: caption="Table 3.
 Available IOPS based on volume size" caption-side="bottom"}

+Moving volumes across volume-profiles that belong to different families is not allowed.
+{: restriction}

 ## Profiles and boot volumes
 {: #vsi-profiles-boot}